 In deciding which rules to adopt, the platform must be cognizant of differences between how algorithms behave and what theory or simple intuition might suggest.
-Our experiments have already identified several learning challenges of algorithms.
-Most speculatively, it may be possible for a platform to exploit learning challenges and other idiosyncrasies of algorithms.
+One reason that reinforcement-learning algorithms need not obtain outcomes predicted by economic theory is that these algorithms must learn the rules of the game by playing the game.
+This means that they are simultaneously implicitly learning the rules while also trying to find the optimal strategy.
+Especially when theoretical results lean on backwards induction, which assumes that all players understand all the rules of the game beginning with the first time period, it is not surprising that algorithms do not behave entirely according to theoretical predictions.
+For example, in theory Dynamic PDP leads to marginal cost pricing but in our experiments it leads to very low but above-cost prices.
+Our experiments have also identified some learning challenges of algorithms.
+Most speculatively, it may be possible for a platform to exploit these and other idiosyncrasies of how algorithms learn.
 At the very least, a platform should account for such issues as it sets its rules.